ADA-2019/Project/README.md

 * How was the user traffic affected ?
 * How did the vendors habits and operations security evolve ?
 * How was the "online traffic" popularity affected ?
-* Were there any trends in the forums during this kind of intervention ?
 * How did the prices evolve globally ?

 ### Dataset